Return to Campus Guidelines - Spring 2021

-- Registered Student Organizations will be provided with additional RSO Planning/Management guidelines for RSO events that include strategies on social distancing and other safe protocols.
+- Registered Student Organizations are provided with additional RSO Planning/Management guidelines for RSO events that include strategies on social distancing and other safety protocols.
 Advanced registration and approval for RSO events will help groups plan for the health and safety of those attending.

 - Activities that are considered high risk due to sustained person-to-person contact may be provided virtually.